Kingles/klaviyo-api-node/README.md

 ### Optional Parameters

-Different endpoint include specific optional parameters.
-Here is a few examples how to use these and what they look like
+Different endpoints include specific optional parameters.
+Here are a few examples of how to use these and what they look like

 #### Cursor based Pagination